-The composition of the groundfish fisheries' catch varies greatly from fishery to fishery, from 15 main retained species in the IFQ trawl fishery to one main retained species in the LE endorsed pot fishery
+The composition of the groundfish fisheries' catch varies greatly from fishery to fishery, from 15 main retained species in the IFQ trawl fishery to one main retained species in the LE endorsed pot fishery (Appendix B).

-(Appendix B).
 Obviously, those fisheries that catch a greater diversity of species are more likely to catch species for which there are no up-to-date stock assessments.
 To ensure consistency when assigning a score for "scientific research and monitoring" and to prevent this score from favoring fisheries with less-diverse catches, the following approach was used: for each fishery, the number of main retained species with up-to-date (i.e., 2009 or newer) assessments was divided by the total number of main retained species (both of these numbers were determined from the information presented in Appendix H).
-Fisheries for which up-to-date assessments were available for 0-33.0% of main retained species received a sore of "ineffective", while a score of "moderately effective" was given to fisheries with >66.0% up-to-date assessments, and a score of "highly effective" was given to fisheries with >66.0% up-to-date assessments.
+Fisheries for which up-to-date assessments were available for 0-33.0% of main retained species received a sore of "ineffective", while a score of "moderately effective" was given to fisheries with 33.1-66.0% up-to-date assessments, and a score of "highly effective" was given to fisheries with >66.0% up-to-date assessments.

-These calculations are shown in Table 6.
+These calculations are shown in Table 3.

-Table 6.
+Table 3.
 Stocks with up-to-date stock assessments, by fishery (see Appendix H for information on stocks in each fishery).

-Fishery Stocks with new assessments Stocks in fishery % that are up to date
+Fishery Stocks with new assessments Stocks in fishery % that are up-to-date

 IFQ Trawl 13 17 76.5%

-IFQ Hook and Line 3 3 100%
+IFQ Hook and Line -3 3 100.0%

-IFQ Pot 2 2 100%
+IFO Pot 2 2 100.0%

-LE Endorsed longline 2 2 100%
+LE Endorsed Longline 2 2 100.0%

-LE Endorsed Pot 1 1 100%
+LE Endorsed Pot 1 1 100.0%

-LE Non-endorsed longline 5 5 100%
+LE Non-Endorsed Longline 5 5 100.0%

-LE Non-endorsed pot 2 2 100%
+LE Non-Endorsed Pot 2 2 100.0%

-OA Longline 3 3 100%
+OA Longline 3 3 100.0%

-OA Pot 2 2 100%
+OA Pot 2 2 100.0%

 Nearshore North 3 8 37.5%

 Nearshore South 5 9 55.6%

-Subfactor 3.1.4 - Management Record of Following Scientific Advice
+Factor 3.1.5 - Scientific Advice